oracle/rwloadsim/rwl/test/TEST.md

 just a list of tests by providing the wanted test numbers (without the .rwl suffix) as agument.
 Tests are numbered 1, 2, 3, etc.

-When the test.sh script runs, it will write stdout and stderr from all tests to files in the directory named testres, that already contains _expected_ output for both stdout and stderr of all tests.
+When the test.sh script runs, it will show the complete command for each individual test and write stdout and stderr from the execution to files in the directory named testres, that already contains _expected_ output for both stdout and stderr of all tests.
 The expected output is in files names testres/NNN.out.good respectively testres/NNN.err.good for most tests; some tests are somewhat more complex, so there are a few more files in the testres directory named .good.
-When the individual tests run, files named testres/NNN.out and testres/NNN.err will be generated and they will be compared to the good files and any differences will be reported.
+When the individual tests run, files named testres/NNN.out and testres/NNN.err will be generated and they will be compared to the .good files and any differences will be reported.
 If differences are found, the failing tests will be listed.
 Note that in some cases, an exact match between actual and execpted output cannot be guaranteed, the test.sh script knows about these and will